19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2005; 29/2010]

 (10) Notwithstanding subsection (9), any loss deemed to be a loss incurred from a trade or business for the purpose of section 97V of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
-86) in force immediately before the date the Economic Expansion Incentives (Relief from Income Tax) (Amendment) Act 2016 is published in theGazetteshall not be deductible.
+86) in force immediately before the date the Economic Expansion Incentives (Relief from Income Tax) (Amendment) Act 2016 is published in the Gazette shall not be deductible.

 [34/2005]